Equivariant toric geometry and Euler-Maclaurin formulae: Equivariant characteristic classes of toric varieties.

 is independent of the choice of an equivariant cubical hyper-resolution, and it provides an equivariant analogue of the Grothendieck class $[\ \uuline{\Omega}^{p}_X] \in K_0(X)$ appearing in \eqref{dbm}, corresponding to the graded pieces of the filtered Du Bois complex of $X$.
 So, while an equivariant version of the Du Bois complex is not available in the literature, the Grothendieck classes of its graded pieces are well defined equivariantly by the equivariant blow-up relation.
-This is sufficient for the purpose of this paper.
+This is sufficient for the purpose of this paper (but see also \cite{MS4} for an alternative approach based on equivariant mixed Hodge modules).